oracle/terraform-provider-oci/website/docs/d/core_instance_configuration.html.markdown

 			* `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 			* `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 			* `is_auto_tune_enabled` - Specifies whether the auto-tune performance is enabled for this boot volume.
 This field is deprecated.
 Use the `InstanceConfigurationDetachedVolumeAutotunePolicy` instead to enable the volume for detached autotune.
+			* `is_reservations_enabled` - Reservations-enabled is a boolean field that allows to enable PR (Persistent Reservation) on a volume.
 			* `kms_key_id` - The OCID of the Vault service key to assign as the master encryption key for the volume.
 			* `size_in_gbs` - The size of the volume in GBs.
 			* `source_details` -